natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202AV.md

 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

+Its mobility is what makes the Leopard 2AV great.
+The acceleration is good, but making sharp turns at high speed can lead to flipping.
+Reverse speed is acceptable, enough to get out of a sticky situation quickly.

 {{tankMobility|abMinHp=2,032|rbMinHp=1,327}}

 === Modifications and economy ===
 {{Specs-Economy}}
+Start with Parts and FPE, then go for the APFSDS projectile.

 == Armaments ==
 {{Specs-Tank-Armaments}}

 === Main armament ===
 {{Specs-Tank-Weapon|1}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->